 Complex regional pain syndrome (CRPS), also called reflex sympathetic dystrophy syndrome, is a chronic pain condition in which high levels of nerve impulses are sent to an affected site.
 Experts believe that CRPS occurs as a result of dysfunction in the central or peripheral nervous systems.

-CRPS is most common in people aged 20-35.
+CRPS is most common in people ages 20-35.
 The syndrome also can occur in children; it affects women more often than men.

 What Are the Symptoms of Complex Regional Pain Syndrome?